-Children's novelist Martha Freeman (The Trouble With Cats, The Year My Parents Ruined My Life) lives in State College.
+Children's novelist Martha Freeman (The Trouble With Cats, The Year My Parents Ruined My Life) was once a resident of State College, Pennsylvania.

 Freeman, Martha.
 Martha Freeman website.
 22 June 2017.
 6 November 2018.

 If someone would have told Martha Freeman she would be a best-selling children's author, she would have laughed.
 Martha Freeman was born on February 25, 1956, in Whittier, California.
 She was born to the fine artist, Leslie F. Freeman, and his wife Barbara (Parks) Freeman.
 Freeman lived an average childhood which took her traveling all over the world and going through experiences that would later be used in her books.
 She graduated high school from Glendale High, the same high school that John Wayne attended.
 Until she came along, he had always been the most famous graduate of Glendale High but she quickly stole his title away.
 In 1978, Freeman graduated from Stanford University at which she earned a degree in History.
 After graduating, Freeman held many different jobs.
 These jobs included: newspaper reporter, copy editor, substitute teacher, college lecturer, advertising copywriter, and freelance magazine writer.
 Finally, at the age of 38, she found a job she truly loved, a children's author.
 In between all of these jobs, she married Russell Frank and had three children named Sylvie, Rosa and Ethan.
 Frank got a job as a professor at Penn State University which brought them to State College in 1995.